Research Fellow, Department of Social Anthropology

 Field, S, O Masakure & S Henson.
 2010.
 “Rethinking localization – a low income country perspective: the case of Asian vegetables in Ghana” Cambridge Journal of Regions, Economy and Society 3: 261-275; available from: http://oxfordindex.oup.com/view/10.1093/cjres/rsq016.

-Field, S. (in preparation) “Book Review: Financialization: Relational Approaches”.
+Field, S. (in press) “Book Review: Financialization: Relational Approaches”.
 Anthropological Notebooks.

 Field, S, & MM High.
 2020.
 “Oil, Oil, Who wants some oil?
 Part 4: The Brent Crude Complex”.
 The Energy Blog; available from: https://energyethics.st-andrews.ac.uk/blog/oil-oil-who-wants-some-oil-part-4-the-brent-crude-complex/